-The Olympic Boxing Task Force announced the host cities and dates of the four Continental Qualifying Events and the final World Qualifying Event that will give boxers the chance to qualify for the Olympic Games Tokyo 2020.
+The Olympic Boxing Task Force announced the host cities and dates of the Qualifying Events that will give boxers the chance to qualify for the Olympic Games Tokyo 2020.

-The five qualification events with host cities and dates were announced as follows:
+The qualification events with host cities and dates were announced as follows:

 “The qualification events announced today represent a fair and transparent pathway to the Olympic Games with equal opportunities for all National Olympic Committees,’’ said Boxing Task Force Chair and IOC Member Morinari Watanabe.
 “Everything is being done to provide world-class qualification events and to ensure the best possible conditions for the athletes.”

 There will be eight (8) weight categories for men and five (5) for women at the Games, giving a total of thirteen (13) categories.
 Additionally, there is no change in the weight categories and so they remain as follows: